Review of Chasing My Cure: A Doctor’s Race to Turn Hope Into Action

 Chasing My Cure is an engrossing and compelling page-turning memoir.
 Fajgenbaum writes as a physician, scientist, and patient.

 Doctors are stumped.
 Could it be lymphoma?
-It is an autoimmune disease?
+Is it an autoimmune disease?

 While a medical student, he also delivers a baby.
 A compassionate medical student, he gives hope to George, an older patient who has terminal brain cancer and is suicidal.